ElijahJohnson5/Ember-Link/README.md

 # Ember Link

-Open source project to allow developers to add real time collaboration functionality to their projects and self host the server.
+An open-source platform that enables developers to effortlessly add real-time collaboration features to their applications.
+With full self-hosting capabilities, this project allows complete control over your collaboration infrastructure.
+The included SDKs make it incredibly easy to integrate real-time functionality, providing a seamless setup experience.
+Whether you're building a team collaboration tool, a shared workspace, or any real-time application, this solution is fully customizable, easy to deploy, and 100% open-source.

 ## Getting Started